 Rehearse and Prepare — The best way to get yourself comfortable in front of a screen?
 Practice!
 If you haven’t done a lot of video chatting, grab a friend and do a trial run.
 Ask for honest feedback about how you come across and fine-tune your presentation.

-Video job interviews are often the first step in the interview process.
+Video job interviews are often the first step in the interview process, and have become even more prevalent in hiring practices due to COVID-19.
 By following these tips, you should be able to ace that interview and land your next job.

 Photo Credit: Lukas Blazek on UnsplashFinding a job | Interviewing tips for job seekers | Job search advice